vldmrkl/blog/content/posts/2019-04-05--from-writing-unit-tests-to-working-on-the-software-from-mozilla-microsoft-and-airbnb/index.md

 ## OSD700
 In the winter semester, I had an option to take OSD700 course, which is a second OSD course and includes more advanced contributions.
 I really enjoyed OSD600, so I registered for OSD700.
 I chose Firefox Focus for my first PR because I’d already known it, and I felt like it was a good project to start with.
 I noticed that the development of Focus was not as active as it used to be in Fall, so I had to pick up issues that were filed some time ago.
-I sent two PRs to Focus during this term:
+I sent two PRs to Focus during this term:<br />
 _1._ I went through the codebase and refactored it by moving magic numbers into a separate file.
-It was a good exercise which helped me to learn more about the codebase as I intended to do more development on this project in the future.
+It was a good exercise which helped me to learn more about the codebase as I intended to do more development on this project in the future.<br />
 _2._ I added UI tests.
-I’ve never done testing in iOS apps before, so I learned something new doing this contribution.
+I’ve never done testing in iOS apps before, so I learned something new doing this contribution.<br />

 ## Microsoft VSCode
 As I mentioned above, the development of this project was not so active, so I decided to look for a new project I can contribute to.
 I felt confident enough, so I went to large organizations like Microsoft, Facebook, Google, etc.